adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Bloat makes it harder to maintain and degrades performance.

-## Why?
-Because reuse makes debugging more difficult.
+## Because reuse makes debugging more difficult.

 When debugging an element, there will be several applicable CSS selectors playing a part making it noisey.

-## Why?
-Because granular styles aren't worth bothering with.
+## Because granular styles aren't worth bothering with.

 If you're going to do `<div class="red">` you may as will do `<div style="color: red"` which is more explicit anyway.
 But we don't want to do this because we don't want to mix concerns!

-## Why?
-Because styles change based on breakpoints.
+## Because styles change based on breakpoints.

 Building responsive sites mean that we style elements differently based on viewport size.
 Imagine trying to build a 2 column grid that: